fjcasti/NppJsonToXml/README.md

+### Notepad++ plugin that converts a JSON file to its XML equivalent.

+XML tags are forced to begin with an initial capital letter.
+This will be configurable in future versions.

+The conversion performs simple formatting of the result for readability.

+### Acknowledgments
+* Thanks to don HO (https://github.com/npp-plugins/plugintemplate) for the easy-to-use template.
+* Thanks to nlohmann (https://github.com/nlohmann/json) for the excellent JSON parser.

+---

 ### Plugin para Notepad++ que convierte un fichero JSON a su equivalente XML.

 Las etiquetas XML tiene la primera letra en mayúsculas, esto será configurable en un futuro.